TJEEPOT/Secure-Web-Development/README.md

 # Usage Notes
 Start the server with `python blog.py` from the root folder in your terminal.
 Connect your browser to http://127.0.0.1:5000/ to see the site in action.
-If you're using 2fa, you will need to ensure dsscw2blogacc@gmail.com is whitelisted in your email app.
+If you're using 2fa, you will need to ensure dsscw2blogacc@gmail.com is whitelisted in your email app, however due to us using Google Mail accounts in the way we have, emails may still be restricted.
+Due to this, you can find copies of any messages that are emailed out by the server printed in your server console.

 Good luck.